csoftxyz/RIA_EISA/README.md

 Ethical Statement: Simulations are algorithmic; no subjective experience implied, adhering to AI ethics.
 Open-source principles followed; no conflicts of interest.

 For issues or contributions, contact csoft@hotmail.com & csoft@live.cn.
-This README supports the PhD submission process, with all materials archived for peer scrutiny.